 - How plants cope with constant versus “pulsed” supplies of nutrients and water

-The second major theme is the role of plants in ecosystem processes (e.g. ecosystem cycles of C, N, P and energy, and major interaction process such as competition).
+The second major theme is the role of plants in ecosystem processes (e.g. ecosystem cycles of C, N, P and energy).
 Some of the research projects within this theme are:

 - Competition for nitrogen between plants, bacteria and fungi